-- A. assign the student to a truancy intervention program; - B. provide counseling to the student; - C. request or require the student's parent to attend a parental involvement program; - D. request or require a parent to attend a truancy prevention mediation program; - E. notify the Registrar of Motor Vehicles of the student's absences; - F. take appropriate legal action; - G. recommendation for expulsion.
+- A. Assign the student to a truancy intervention program - B. Provide counseling to the student - C. Request or require the student's parent to attend a parental involvement program

+- D. Request or require a parent to attend a truancy prevention mediation program - E. Take appropriate legal action - F. Assignment to an alternative program, if available